Gunpowder Valley Conservancy is the first Businesses for the Bay Networking Partner of 2017!

 We are actively seeking business partnerships in our project area, which includes the Perry Hall, White Marsh, Nottingham, Bird River, and Middle River communities.
-We have 2017 grant money that will provide cost share up to 80% on rain barrels, rain gardens, and microbioretention.
+We have 2018-2019 funding that will provide cost share up to 80% on rain barrels, rain gardens, and microbioretention.
 You can:

 Business volunteer groups are also encouraged to participate in our two annual stream clean-up events, as well as numerous tree planting activities in the spring and fall.

 For more information: Contact Amy Young, Volunteer/Outreach Coordinator, Clear Creeks Project at email@example.com or (410) 404-4748.

 The Clear Creeks Project is made possible through funding from National Fish and Wildlife Foundation; Chesapeake Bay Trust; Baltimore County Department of Environmental Protection and Sustainability; Baltimore Gas and Electric; Gunpowder Valley Conservancy; and Chesapeake and Atlantic Coastal Bays Trust Fund, administered by Maryland Department of Natural Resources.